- Enhanced Analytical Simulation Tool (EASiTool) for CO2 Storage Capacity Estimation and Uncertainty Quantification

 - improving current static storage efficiency coefficients by instead using dynamic closed-form analytical solutions.

 The EASiTool developed in this project contributes directly to DOE research needs.
-At three stages of the development, EASiTool were released to the possible end users (regulators, private and public companies, coal-fired power plants, etc) at this website.
+At four stages of the development, EASiTool were released to the possible end-users (regulators, private and public companies, coal-fired power plants, etc) at this website.

 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.